Rhubeena

 Must Try Recipes

-Know what i’m sayin?
+Know what I’m sayin?

-4 1/2 pounds rhubarb, chopped into 1 inch pieces 3-4 cups sugar (approximately) jelly bag and strainer, or tight-weaved cheesecloth or butter muslin & strainer canning bottles or jarsyield: approximately 1 & 1/2 quarts
+jelly bag and strainer, or tight-weaved cheesecloth or butter muslin & strainer

-1. add chopped rhubarb & 1/2 pint water to a non-reactive pan. heat on medium, partially covered, and bring to a simmer. let simmer until all the rhubarb has softened – about 45 minutes.
+1. Add chopped rhubarb & 1/2 pint water to a non-reactive pan.
+Heat on medium, partially covered, and bring to a simmer.
+Let simmer until all the rhubarb has softened – about 45 minutes.

-3. once sterilized squeeze excess water from jelly bag and place on stand over a large bowl. if using cheese cloth place over a strainer propped over a bowl. place cooked rhubarb in cloth and let drip overnight.
+3. Once sterilized squeeze excess water from jelly bag and place on stand over a large bowl.
+If using cheese cloth, place over a strainer propped over a bowl.
+Place cooked rhubarb in cloth and let drip overnight.

-4. next morning prepare your jars & canner. while jars are heating, measure the rhubarb liquid. for every quart of juice add a scant 3 cups of sugar.
+4. Next morning prepare your jars & canner.
+While jars are heating, measure the rhubarb liquid.
+For every quart of juice add a scant 3 cups of sugar.

-6. fill jars and hot water bath process for 10 minutes.
+6. Fill jars and hot water bath process for 10 minutes.

-to skip the hot water bath preserving, rhubeena can be placed directly in fridge upon cooling. however for longer shelf life in the fridge, i recommend sterilizing the jars by boiling them for 10 minutes before filling.
+To skip the hot water bath preserving, rhubeena can be placed directly in fridge upon cooling.
+However, for longer shelf life in the fridge, I recommend sterilizing the jars by boiling them for 10 minutes before filling.

 They appear to have sealed just fine, but sometimes with too much headspace the keeping time is cut short because not all the air has been expelled.